anytizer/ocunit/README.md

 overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
 The database will never return to its original state.

-Always **clone your OpenCart database** for use with OCUnit. **Run OCUnit at your own risk.**
+Always **clone your OpenCart database** for use with OCUnit. **Run OCUnit at your own risk.** Please learn its aspects, before using it.
+Otherwise, you may end up with a corrupted database.

 **Disclaimer Story**: This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
 Hence, please do not expect a code coverage test for OpenCart.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](ini/config.ini) and configurations you should edit before running the test.
 Rules may differ as per businesses.
 Hence, most of the tests are empty.
-But they should guide you technically on how to write the tests.
+But they should self-guide you technically on how to write the tests.

 Some information in this document are drafts only.